wobbleyheadedbob/MultiSpawn_Script.utes/support/modules/whb_fobspawn/README.txt

 [WHB] FOB Respawn : Forward Operations Base Respawn Script
 --------------------------------------------------------------------------------------
-This script allows player to setup multiple forward bases which can be used as respawn points.
-To try an break away from this just being another respawn script, this attempts to make things a little harder on the player.
-There is no teleportation or respawn selection menu, to respawn at a delpoyed FOB HQ you will first need to travel there and "Sign In".
+This script allows a player to setup multiple forward bases which can be used as respawn points.
+To try an break away from this just being another respawn script, the attempt is to make things a little tougher on the player.
+There is no teleportation or respawn selection menu, to respawn at a delpoyed FOB you will first need to travel there and "Sign In".

-The instructions for installing the system in a mission can be found in the file "INSTALL.pdf".

-Feel free to give your feedback on the BIS topic : ???
+Feel free to give your feedback on Dev-Heaven : https://dev-heaven.net/projects/mso-logistics

 	Copyright (C) 2010 Wobbleyheadedbib [WHB]